 With these points as background, I will now characterize the two conceptions of semantic reference, noting the points on which they differ.
-On the conventional conception of semantic reference, referring expressions in a language are associated with certain conventions, which determine their semantic referents, perhaps relative to a context of use.
-The way I am using it here, "determine" means "make to be the case".
+On the conventional conception of semantic reference, referring expressions in a language are associated with certain conventions, which determine their semantic referents, perhaps relative to a context of use.4 The way I am using it here, "determine" means "make to be the case".
 So on the conventional conception, the convention associated with an expression, perhaps relative to a context, makes the expression's referent be its referent.
 This is in contrast with the use of "determine" on which it means "figure out", or "reveal".
 The conventional conception does not hold that a referring expression, as used in a given context, has a referent already, independent of the convention, which the convention in some way reveals.
 Rather, the convention makes the referent of the expression be what it is.

-&lt;sup>2 Of course, such conventions vary by culture and geography.
+2 Of course, such conventions vary by culture and geography.

-&lt;sup>3 Note that this introduces the idea of non-conventional notion of referring, such that a convention for referring is a convention of using an expression to refer, in this non-conventional way, to a certain thing.
+$^{^{3}}$ Note that this introduces the idea of non-conventional notion of referring, such that a convention for referring is a convention of using an expression to refer, in this non-conventional way, to a certain thing.
 This is central to the discussion in section 2, below.

 Now it is true that on the conventional conception, referring expressions have come to be associated with their conventions via the ongoing processes of language formation and change.
 But at any given time in the history of a language, there is a convention as to how any referring expression of that language refers.
 When a speaker uses a referring expression, the semantic referent of her use of the expression is determined by the convention, regardless of the history of that particular use of the expression.
 It is not that the conventional conception of reference ignores history.
 Conventions arise in linguistic communities over time, and thus have histories.
-But on the conventional conception, the history of the convention is pre-semantic.
-For instance, there is a history behind the convention governing my use of "I".
-However, when I use "I", the current convention that "I" is used to refer to oneself simply applies as it stands, and determines that this occurrence of "I" semantically refers to me, Jessica Pepp.
+But on the conventional conception, the history of the convention governing my use of "T".
+However, when I use "T", the current convention that "T" is used to refer to oneself simply applies as it stands, and determines that this occurrence of "T" semantically refers to me, Jessica Pepp.